utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/organizing-private-network.md

 When an Editor requests to add an element to your team's Private API Network, Postman will send you an email and an in-app notification.
 For the list of all the pending requests, open the [Private API Network](https://go.postman.co/network/private) and select the pending requests icon <img alt="Pending requests icon" src="https://assets.postman.com/postman-docs/v10/icon-pending-request-v10.jpg#icon" width="22px"> in the left sidebar.

 Pending requests include the element type, the user who submitted the request, the date they submitted it on, a link to view the element in its workspace, the folder they want to add the element to, and an optional note from the requesting user.
+If the element is an API, pending requests also include syntax errors and rule violations if they're present in the API definition.

 <img alt="Approve or deny a request" src="https://assets.postman.com/postman-docs/v10/private-api-network-pending-requests-v10-3.jpg"/>